aac4671/Simple-RPG/rpg_wip1.md

   <div class="stackedit__html"><h1 id="simple-rpg">Simple RPG</h1>
 <p><em>A TTRPG by A.A.
 Carroll on behalf of 1d6Gnolls Games.</em></p>
 <h2 id="the-main-rule">The Main Rule</h2>
 <p>Roll a die when the result of an action is uncertain.
-If the result is equal to or greater than the target number, you succeed.</p>
+If the result is equal to or less than the target number, you succeed.</p>

 <table>
 <thead>